 Credit risk relates to the possibility that a loss may occur from failure of a fixed-income security issuer.
-At March 31, 2023, the maximum risk exposure for this type of investment amounts to \$301,113.
-The Plan limits credit risk by purchasing individual fixed-income instruments that have a credit rating of "A" or higher as rated by recognized Canadian bond rating services.
+At March 31, 2024, the maximum risk exposure for this type of investment amounts to \$204,742,000.
 The Plan also owns units of an indexed bond fund which may hold fixed-income instruments with credit ratings of "BBB" and above.